leoforfree/cz-customizable/README.md

 From now on, instead of `git commit` you type `git cz` and let the tool do the work for you.

-Hopefully this will help you to have consistent commit messages and have a fully automated deployemnt without any human intervention.
+Hopefully this will help you to have consistent commit messages and have a fully automated deployment without any human intervention.

 ## Options